PedroCristo/README-TEST/README.md

 ## User Experience - UX

 ### User Stories

+#### Agile Methodology
-A list of my user stories and their tasks can be found [here](https://github.com/PedroCristo/portfolio_project_4/issues)
+All functionality and development of this project were managed using GitHub which Projects can be found [here](https://github.com/PedroCristo/portfolio_project_4/issues)

 * As a website user, I can: